Rachit-Singh/Cipher-Suite/README.md

 <h3>Features</h3>
 <ul>
   <li>After every encryption/decryption, a "keys" file is generated in the same output folder.
 The file contains details regarding the process including the keys</li>
   <li>This keys file can be locked inside a locker folder with a password.
-Pretty cool.</li>
+Pretty cool.
+Only for Windows currently though :(</li>
   <li>The keys file is by default made read-only to avoid any accidental changes.</li>
+  <li>The batch file created for locking/unlocking keys file is obfuscated automatically to prevent anyone from reading the password.</li>
   <li>A settings file is also there which has several parameters you can tweak with.
 It's in a simple JSON format so is highly readable.
 Even if you delete the settings file, it will be generated again with the default settings.
 Enjoy.</li>
 </ul>